SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/03-youtube.md

   - Delete that existing install
 - Google play protect blocked it
   - when the play protect window popped up, click "learn more" and "install anyway"
-- You forgot the microG patch
+- You forgot the GmsCore patch
   - Add the `GmsCore support` patch and try again
 - You clicked the wrong apk
   - Double-check that you selected the patched instead of the raw source apk